-Today, Prime Minister Justin Trudeau spoke with the Permanent Representatives of the United Nations’ Eastern European Group to discuss Canada’s candidacy to serve on the United Nations Security Council (UNSC) for 2021-2022.
+Yesterday, Prime Minister Justin Trudeau spoke with the Permanent Representatives of the United Nations’ Latin American and Caribbean Group to discuss Canada’s candidacy to serve on the United Nations Security Council (UNSC) for 2021-2022.

-The Prime Minister reiterated Canada’s commitment to be a productive and collaborative UNSC member, focused on working together with partners to address complex global issues.
-He pointed to the challenge posed by the COVID-19 pandemic, noting the importance of multilateral cooperation in addressing the health and economic impacts of the pandemic, and highlighting the central role of the United Nations in the international response.
+The Prime Minister reiterated Canada’s commitment to be a productive and collaborative UNSC member, focused on working in an open and transparent way to address complex global issues and strengthen the rules-based international order.
+He pointed to the challenge posed by the COVID-19 pandemic, noting the importance of multilateral cooperation in addressing the health and economic impacts of the pandemic, and the central role of the United Nations in the international response.

-The Prime Minister and the Permanent Representatives discussed other issues with international security implications including gender equality, climate change, and the need to strengthen multilateralism.
-They spoke of the role that Canada can play in bringing these priorities to the forefront of discussions at the UNSC.
+The Prime Minister and the Permanent Representatives exchanged views on regional and global priorities such as climate action, gender equality, peacebuilding and peacekeeping, and strengthened multilateralism.
+They spoke of the role that Canada can play in bringing these priorities to the forefront of discussions at the United Nations Security Council.

 As Canada pursues its candidacy for election to the United Nations Security Council for 2021-2022, we will continue to advance shared interests to benefit people and businesses in Canada and around the world.

 - Canada: UN Security Council Candidate 2021-2022

 - Canada and international partners launch the Coronavirus Global Response

 - Canada and Latin America and the Caribbean

 - Prime Minister to join UN Secretary General and the Prime Minister of Jamaica to convene high-level meeting to address economic devastation caused by COVID‑19